-As I listen once again to this last full chorus in Messiah, I am swept up in the same affective adrenaline rush that accompanies our singing of the famous hymn, Lord, Enthroned in Heavenly Splendor, set to the stirring hymn tune of BRYN CALFARIA.
+As I listen once again to this last full Chorus in Messiah, I am swept up in the same affective adrenaline rush that accompanies our singing of the famous hymn, Lord, Enthroned in Heavenly Splendor, set to the stirring hymn tune of BRYN CALFARIA.
 The trifold alleluias within each of the four stanzas included in The Lutheran Service Book (LSB #534) are framed by texts of powerful imagery supplied by the English lyricist, George H. Bourne (1840-1925) in his collection of Seven Post-Communion Hymns in 1874.
-Yes, I daresay that the audience exhilaration caused by the premiere of Handel's extended fugue on the single word, "Amen," in the April 1742 premier of Messiah in Dublin, must have been very similar to the "goosebumps" we all experience when hearing or singing the Bourne hymn set to the powerful hymn tune penned by William Owen (1813-1893).
+Yes, I daresay that the audience exhilaration caused by the premiere of Handel's extended fugue on the single word, "Amen," in the April 1742 premier of Messiah in Dublin, must be so very similar to the "goosebumps" we all experience when hearing or singing the Bourne hymn set to the powerful hymn tune penned by William Owen (1813-1893).

-The words from the book of Revelation at the top of this reflection are central to the final chorus, "Worthy is the Lamb that was slain," in Messiah, and are from the same Biblical passages that inspired Lord, Enthroned: Revelation chapter one and especially chapter five.
-In the four stanzas of #534 (there originally were as many as ten stanzas), we find the proclamation of Christ's story, both on earth in human form, as well as with "Our Father, who art in heaven."
+The words from the book of Revelation at the top of this reflection are central to the final Chorus, "Worthy is the Lamb that was Slain," in Messiah, and are from the same biblical passages that inspired Lord, Enthroned: Revelations Chapter 1 and especially Chapter 5.
+In the four stanzas of #534 (there originally were as many as 10 stanzas), we find the proclamation of Christ's story, both on earth in human form, as well as with "Our Father, who art in Heaven."
 The third stanza in our LSB setting focuses on the symbolism and centrality of the Paschal Lamb:

-Paschal Lamb, Your off'ring, finished once for all when You were slain, in its fullness undiminished shall forevermore remain.
+"Paschal Lamb, Your off'ring, finished Once for all when You were slain."
+In its fullness undiminished Shall forevermore remain."

-This parallels with the words Charles Jennens selected for the closing Messiah Chorus, "Worthy is the Lamb who was slain," including the librettist's direct reference to the powerful nouns found in Revelation chapter five.
+This parallels with the words Charles Jennens selected for the closing Messiah Chorus, "Worthy is the Lamb who was Slain," including the librettist's direct reference to the powerful nouns found in Revelations 5.